LucasDelfino92/morrowindsharp/mw++.md

 When installing mods manually, by extracting the contents of a mod and dropping them inside your Data Files folder, there is a chance you will be overwriting one mod's files with another mod's.
 This is where mod managers come in: they make modding easy by providing you with lots of tools to aid you in modding your game.

 **Mod Organizer 2** lets you hide specific files from your installed mods, including anything from meshes to textures, but also plugins.
-This is a especially useful feature when you deactivate certain plugins from a mod but don't want to see them cluttering up your load order, or you want to certain files not to overwrite another mod's.
+This is a especially useful feature when you deactivate certain plugins from a mod but don't want to see them cluttering up your load order, or you want certain files not to overwrite another mod's.

 - To hide a plugin, right click on your installed mod and select **Information...**.
 - Select the **Filetree** tab.